amystamile-usgs/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-mac-m1-arm-systems.md

 The process to set up Rosetta on the M1 is complex and different under Monterey and Ventura.
 Apple's Rosetta support seems to continue to evolve and will likely be sunsetted at some point.
 It is unknown at this time if this process can be used with the M2 chip.

-I will just mention that Amazon provides [EC2 Mac instances](https://aws.amazon.com/ec2/instance-types/mac/), which includes M1 systems with Monterey installed that may help those who have access to such resources.
+Amazon also provides [EC2 Mac instances](https://aws.amazon.com/ec2/instance-types/mac/), which include M1 systems with Monterey installed.
+This may help those who have access to such resources.